voytas75/Courses/temp.md

 These character classes provide a powerful and flexible way to define patterns for matching specific groups of characters or excluding certain characters from matches.
 They are often combined with other regex concepts like quantifiers and grouping to create complex patterns for various text processing tasks.

-Understanding these common character classes will significantly enhance your ability to work with regex patterns effectively.
-If you have any specific questions or need further clarification on character classes, feel free to ask! 🌟
+Understanding these common character classes will significantly enhance your ability to work with regex patterns effectively. 🌟

-     - Applying character classes to filter data.
+##### Applying character classes to filter data.

-Absolutely!
 Let's apply character classes to filter data using the `-match` operator in PowerShell with practical examples.

 🔍 **Example 1: Filtering Digits**
 Filter out only the lines containing digits from the given text.

 **Input Text:**

 ```
 This is a sample text.
 Line 2 contains numbers.